i. A pullback is a short period of price retracement.

 In a short pullback structure, the participants of the prevailing trend are in strong control and the price pullbacks in such conditions will be very short.

 Here, the price will correct only uptill the 38.2% ratio of the Fibonacci retracement tool.

 In a medium pullback structure too the participants of the prevailing trend were strong but they have started facing a counter-trend pressure.

 In order to spot such pullbacks, you have to look for price retracement anywhere till the 38.2% or the 61.8% ratio of the Fibonacci retracement tool.

 3. Deep pulbacks

-It is in these type of pullbacks that majority of traders lose their money.
+It is in these types of pullbacks that the majority of traders lose their money.

 Now that you have understood the different types of pullbacks according to what i have experienced, let's explore the various methods by which I look to trade these pullbacks.